dev-academy-programme/concepts/testing/post-routes.md

 We _could_ do this manually, by entering data into a form on a browser.
 However, we don't need to do this and it's probably better not to.
 We want to test in a way that's _automated_ and _repeatable_.
 We'll use [Supertest](https://github.com/visionmedia/supertest) to do our POST route testing.

 > Strictly speaking, this kind of test is not a _unit test_: we are testing our server, starting from the point where it receives a request to the moment it sends a response back to the client.
-You will hear people call this kind of test different names, but one common one is _end to end testing_.
-E2E tests involve more than one 'unit' of code, and they often follow the same path as a user making a request from the browser... we're just skipping the browser part!
+Some tests involve more than one 'unit' of code, and they often follow the same path as a user making a request from the browser... we're just skipping the browser part!

 ### Example